Fair Entry for Rural Students to Monash University School of Rural Health Medicine Program

 However, Monash School of Rural Health had the ability to do just this: if only they would change their ridiculous and somewhat discriminatory policy.

 Monash school of rural health is located in Churchill, sharing buildings with Federation University who delivers a Biomedical Science degree that meets criteria for entry to all Australian Medical Schools except the Monash School of Rural Health.
 Monash will only accept students who have graduated from their own Biomedicine degree.
-Monash have been approach and asked for a rationale behind this decision, to which they have offered none.
-It seems clear that Monash University maintains this policy only for financial gain; ensuring increased popularity for their own Biomedicine program.
+Monash have been approached and asked for a rationale behind this decision, to which they have offered none.
+It seems reasonable, therefore, to conclude that Monash University maintains this policy for financial gain; ensuring increased popularity for their own Biomedicine program.

 This Monash University policy means that Gippsland students wishing to study postgraduate medicine must move (or commute an exorbitant distance through traffic or on subpar public transport) to Monash's Clayton campus for 3 years to complete their Biomedical Science degree, before they can move back to Gippsland and study Medicine at Churchill (with placement opportunities throughout Gippsland).
 Otherwise, students can study biomedical science at Federation University Churchill before moving across the state or interstate to complete their medical degree.

 This Monash University policy is harming not only the students but the patients of Gippsland.
 Please help us change this policy by signing and sharing this petition if you would like to see doctors that are trained in and STAY IN GIPPSLAND.